cncf/glossary/content/en/cloud-computing.md

 Cloud providers offer organizations the ability to rent compute resources on-demand and pay for usage.
-This allows for two major innovations: organizations can focus on their product or service without a needless wait, planning, and spending money or resources on new physical infrastructure.
-They can [scale](/scalability/) as needed and on-demand.
+This allows for two major innovations:
+Organizations can focus on their product or service without waiting, planning, and spending resources on new physical infrastructure.
+They can simply [scale](/scalability/) as needed and on-demand.
 Cloud computing allows organizations to adopt as much or as little infrastructure as they need.